 - Institutional Grant Funding

 Based on an annually established maximum.
-All other institutionally awarded assistance including LSA-funded U-M Grant replacement scholarships as well as the Michigan Competitive Scholarship, Federal Pell Grant, Michigan Education Trust (MET), VA Educational Benefits, and TIP funding are considered when calculating U-M Grant and Go Blue Grant eligibility.*
+All other institutionally awarded assistance including the Michigan Competitive Scholarship, Federal Pell Grant, Michigan Education Trust (MET), VA Educational Benefits, and TIP funding are considered and will impact your U-M Grant and Go Blue Grant eligibility.*

 - Federal Work-Study

 - Federal Direct Subsidized and Unsubsidized (Stafford) Loans

 - Health Professions Loans, and Nursing Loans

 Federal regulations require these funds to be awarded to students with the greatest need.